 After meditation, it is likely that you may have questions arise, and there is nothing wrong with that.
 And!
 It can be interesting to simply observe these too, without necessarily voicing them or giving them any analytic attention.

-Should you attend a Silent IAM Retreat, or one of our Combination IAM Retreats, there is dedicated time for asking any burning questions, plus the option of 1-1 time with a teacher.
+Should you attend a Silent IAM Retreat, there is dedicated time for asking any burning questions, plus the option of 1-1 time with a teacher.
 Writing in a journal is also encouraged and is a great way of moving mental activity that supports further self-understanding.